mkobuolys/kazlauskas-dev/blog/2023-06-05-rotary-passcode-static-design/index.md

 }
 ```

-Similarly as with the background painter, create a painter object - just the width is a bit smaller this time.
+Similarly, as with the background painter, create a painter object - just the width is a bit smaller this time.

 ```dart title="rotary_dial_foreground_painter.dart"
 import 'package:flutter/rendering.dart';